H4tch/hugo-plus/docs/shortcodes/gallery.md

 # Gallery Lightbox Popup
-This Gallery shortcode allows you to group the following shortcode content:
+This Shortcode groups the following Shortcodes together into a Gallery:
 	* photo, video, iframe, popup

 # Usage